nus-cs1010/2324-s1/docs/05-first-c.md

 An `int` variable is usually 32-bits long.
 If we only need 16 bits, we use the type `short int`, or just `short`.
 If we only need 8-bits, we use the type `char` (short for character).

-Note that in the above, I said an `int` is _usually_ 32 bits.
-Remember (from [Unit 1](01-program) that a C program gets compiled into machine code for a specific CPU architecture.
-The C standard only guarantees that an `int` is at least 16 bits.
+Note that the above said an `int` is _usually_ 32 bits.
+Remember (from [Unit 1](01-program)) that a C program gets compiled into machine code for a specific CPU architecture.
+The C language standard only guarantees that an `int` is at least 16 bits.
 Although most C compilers compile `int` to 32 bits, there is no guarantee!

 If we need something more than an `int`, we can use `long int`, or just `long`.
 The C standard guarantees that a `long` is at least 32 bits.
 Depending on the implementation, it sometimes compiled to 32-bits, sometimes 64-bits.
 To get even longer, we can use the type `long long int`, or just `long long`, which is guaranteed to be at least 64 bits[^1].